Reference Date: 28-January-2014

 Continued civil unrest since mid-March 2011 has raised serious concern over the state of food security, particularly for vulnerable groups.
 Following the unrest, the economy contracted by 3.4 percent in 2011 and 19 percent in 2012.
-For 2013 external sources expect a contraction of over 13 percent.
-The economy continues to be under pressure from international sanctions which include an embargo on oil exports as well as restrictions on international trade, investment and financial transactions.
+For 2013 external sources expected a contraction of over 13 percent.
+The economy also under pressure from international sanctions which include an embargo on oil exports as well as restrictions on international trade, investment and financial transactions.

 The Government’s fiscal capacity to support producer and consumer subsidy schemes has come under severe strain following the economic downturn and the international sanctions.

 2.4 million refugees registered in the region

 The FAO/WFP Crop and Food Security Assessment Mission (CFSAM) conducted between May and June 2013 estimated that approximately 4 million people are facing food insecurity.
 Most vulnerable groups include the internally displaced, small scale farmers, and herders; casual labourers, petty traders, the urban poor, children, pregnant and lactating mothers, the elderly, the disabled and the chronically sick.

 As of January 2014, almost 2.4 million refugees are registered in the region covering Egypt, Iraq, Jordan, Lebanon and Turkey.
 Although WFP continues to provide food assistance to vulnerable Syrian populations in the region, resources in host communities remain under strain.
 The WFP assistance in neighbouring countries is scaled to reach more than 2.5 million beneficiaries by December 2014, up from 795 000 in June 2013.